runpod/poddy/README.md

-# RunPod Community Discord Bot
+# Poddy

-Welcome to the repository for the RunPod Community Discord Bot, a Discord bot created to help the RunPod community server function.
+Welcome to the repository for Poddy, a Discord bot created to help the RunPod community server function.

 ## Self Hosting